Postgraduate Taught (Masters or MLitt programme)

 MLitt students in our department also benefit from contact with a large postgraduate cohort (currently counting26 PhD students stemming from 5 continents).
 Postgraduate activities include regular research presentations by leading scholars, a prominent student-run academic journal (Frames) and a yearly postgraduate conference, as well as workshops, film screenings, activities and retreats.

-For 2017 entries, we are offering one “Joe Russo” scholarship on a competitive basis, which will cover most of the fees (UK and EU students).
+For 2017 entries, we are offering one “Joe Russo” scholarship on a competitive basis, which will provide a full Home/Eu fee waiver (equivalent to £7500).
+All applications received before 1 April 2017 will be considered for scholarship funding.

 Please contact the department for more information: email@example.com / +44 (0)1334 467473